swati-dontamsetti/python-challenge/README.md

   ```

 * In addition, your final script should both print the analysis to the terminal and export a text file with the results.

+## BONUS
+Inside the bonus folder are extra challenges to continue practicing my new skills.